Four top deputies to Eric Adams have resigned, New York mayor says

 Parker, a relative newcomer to the administration, said in a statement, “Serving as deputy mayor for public safety under Mayor Adams has been an honor of a lifetime. … I am confident that the administration will continue on our mission to deliver for the people of this city.”

+Monday’s departures come months after another round of high-profile officials left the administration shortly after charges against the mayor were announced in September.

 The Justice Department last year brought public corruption charges against Adams in the first prosecution of a sitting mayor in the city’s modern history.
-Adams pleaded not guilty, and the case was set to go to trial this spring.
+Adams pleaded not guilty to federal counts of bribery, corruption, wire fraud, and soliciting and accepting donations from foreign nationals, and the case was set to go to trial this spring.
 Last week’s order says the charges should be dismissed “without prejudice,” meaning they could be refiled at a later date.

 The Justice Department’s directive highlighted the mayor’s need to cooperate with federal immigration authorities — which lawmakers in New York said puts Adams in a position of being “beholden” to President Donald Trump’s administration.